 “That was thousands of outfits,” per Mente.

 Very few of those 700 individual influencers clearly disclosed that they were dressed by Revolve or connected with the e-commerce giant in a material capacity as required by the FTC.
-It is also noteworthy that Revolve’s Coachella event was just one of over 70 different activations in over 10 different countries in 2017.
+It is also noteworthy that Revolve’s Coachella event was just one of more than 70 different activations in over 10 different countries in 2017.

 That makes for a noteworthy number of Instagram posts that stand to run afoul of the FTC’s guidelines, assuming that a “significant minority” of consumers are misled, and a whole lot of money in the mix, as well.